 Each geocacher that uses the cache, signs the logbook, and exchanges a new "treasure" for one in the box.
 This information is then recorded online at a website.
 These websites contain the coordinates of caches for geocachers to try to find.
 There are variations of geocaching.
 One interesting variation is to use a public webcam as a geocaching site.
 Capturing one's image on the webcam becomes the verification, rather than a logbook.

 While geocaching.com is the original and largest geocaching website, there are other organizations and websites, as well.
-Listed below, are major geocaching websites for those interested in this fascinating new sport:
+Listed below, are major geocaching websites with more detailed information for those interested in this fascinating new sport: